On linear weak predictability with single point spectrum degeneracy: Introduction

+\item The classical Nyquist-Shannon-Kotelnikov interpolation theorem states that a band-limited function can be uniquely recovered without error from a infinite equidistant sampling sequence.
+The sampling rate must be at least twice the maximum frequency present in the signal (the critical Nyquist rate).

+\item Functions are uniquely defined by the samples taken with the rate defined by the measure of the spectrum support only; see \cite{La67}, p.39.

-There are also some enchanted opportunities for prediction and interpolation of continuous time processes in pathwise setting with certain degeneracy of their spectrum. \begin{itemize} \item The classical Nyquist-Shannon-Kotelnikov interpolation theorem for the band-limited continuous time functions shows that a band-limited function can be uniquely recovered without error from a infinite equidistant sampling sequence.
-The sampling rate must be at least twice the maximum frequency present in the signal (the critical Nyquist rate). \item Continuous time functions with periodic gaps in the spectrum can be recovered from sparse samples below the Nyquist rate; see \cite{La,La2,OU08,OU,BLU,U1,U2}. \item Continuous time band-limited functions are analytic and can be recovered from their values on an arbitrarily small time interval.
-In particular, band-limited functions are uniquely defined by their past values, i.e. predictable. \item Continuous time functions with exponential decrease of energy on higher frequencies are uniquely defined by their past values.
-There exist linear predictors that do not require to know the spectrum, with the prediction horizon defined by the rate of the energy decrease \citet{D10}. \item Continuous time functions with the Fourier transform vanishing on an arbitrarily small interval $(-\O,\O)$ for some $\O>0$ are uniquely defined by their past values; there are linear predictors that do not require to know the spectrum and allow to predict anticausal convolutions involving the future values \citet{D08}. \end{itemize}
+\item Functions with certain periodicity of the location of gaps in the spectrum and with some restrictions on the measure or on accumulation at infinity of the spectrum gap are uniquely defined by the sparse samples below the Nyquist rate at sampling points deviating slightly from arithmetic progressions \cite{La,La2,OU08,OU,U1,U2}. \item Band-limited functions are analytic and are uniquely defined by their values on an arbitrarily small time interval.
+In particular, band-limited functions are uniquely defined by their past values, i.e. predictable. \item Functions with exponential decrease of energy on higher frequencies are uniquely defined by their past values.
+Moreover, there exist linear predictors that do not require to know the spectrum, with the prediction horizon defined by the rate of the energy decrease \citet{D10}. \item Functions with the Fourier transform vanishing on an arbitrarily small interval $(-\O,\O)$ for some $\O>0$ are uniquely defined by their past values.
+There are linear predictors defined by $\O$ only that allow to predict anticausal convolutions involving the future values \citet{D08}. \end{itemize}

-The present paper shows that a mild degeneracy of the Fourier transform at a single point only still ensures some extrapolation opportunities in the pathwise deterministic setting.
-It appears that processes featuring this degeneracy are predictable is some weak sense, meaning that anti-causal convolution integrals over future time can be approximated by causal convolution integrals over past time (Theorem \ref{Th1}).
+The present paper shows that a degeneracy of the Fourier transform for continuous processes at a single point only still ensures some linear extrapolation opportunities for continuous time processes in the pathwise deterministic setting.
+It shows that processes featuring this degeneracy are linearly predictable is some weak sense, meaning that anti-causal convolution integrals over future time can be approximated by causal convolution integrals over past time (Theorem \ref{Th1}).
 This result sheds some new light on the impact of spectrum degeneracy on the predictability and extrapolation.

+To prove the predictability of the anti-causal convolutions, we obtained a family of new linear predictors represented by causal convolutions (Theorem \ref{ThM}).
+The predictors are given explicitly in the frequency domain.